pivotal/docs-tas-adapter/environment-variables.md

 | `volume_mounts`    | Not supported.                                                                                   |

-The following example shows the value of the `VCAP_SERVICES` environment variable for bound instances of user-provided service instances.
+The following example shows the value of the `VCAP_SERVICES` environment variable for bound user-provided service instances.

 ~~~
 VCAP_SERVICES=